shopware/docs/guides/plugins/apps/app-scripts/cart-manipulation.md

 ```
 {% endcode %}

-If you only want to display some information to the user, during the checkout process you can also add `warnings` and `notices`, that will be displayed during the checkout process, but it won't prevent the customer from completing the checkout.
+If you only want to display some information to the user, during the checkout process you can also add messages using `warning` and `notice`.
+Those will be displayed during the checkout process, but won't prevent the customer from completing the checkout.

 The API is basically the same as for adding errors.

 {% code title="Resources/scripts/cart/my-cart-script.twig" %}